 The following email lists serve as a useful way the department communicates with students, stays connected as a community, and shares important announcements.
 Email lists are a way to send email messages to a group of people.
 If you sign up on an email list, you will receive all the messages anyone sends to that list's email address.
 Likewise, you can send a message to the list and it will be received by all members of the group.
 Visit our Email Lists website for additional email lists outside of UNT that focus on national anthropological topics.

-All Graduate Students: anth-grad@cas.unt.edu
+- All Graduate Students: anth-grad@cas.unt.edu - On-Campus Students: anth-grad-campus@cas.unt.edu

-• On-Campus Students: anth-grad-campus@ad.unt.edu

-• Online Students: anth-grad-online@ad.unt.edu

-Alumni Students: anth-alumni@ad.unt.edu
+- Online Students: anth-grad-online@cas.unt.edu - Alumni Students: anth-alumni@cas.unt.edu

-Anthropology Graduate Students Canvas page
+Anthropology Graduate Program Canvas Page